6 min read

 (New!)
-Kafka Connect and Kafka REST Proxy for MapR Streams
+Kafka Connect and Kafka REST Proxy for MapR Event Store

-Kafka Connect for MapR Streams is a new way to easily connect common data systems with Kafka by providing prebuilt connectors for legacy and modern data stores.
+Kafka Connect for MapR Event Store is a new way to easily connect common data systems with Kafka by providing prebuilt connectors for legacy and modern data stores.

-Kafka REST Proxy for MapR Streams provides the ability for any device that can communicate using HTTP to easily publish/subscribe to Kafka topics.
+Kafka REST Proxy for MapR Event Store provides the ability for any device that can communicate using HTTP to easily publish/subscribe to Kafka topics.